tbxiao/chauff.github.io/_posts/2018-05-28-phd-positions.md

 title: 2 PhD positions
 ---

+**UPDATE: the positions are no longer available.
+The post is kept alive for archival purposes. **

 In the NWO project **Searchx: Integrating search and sensemaking into large-scale open online learning** I have two fully-funded 4-year PhD positions at the Delft University of Technology.
 Application deadline: June 15, 2018 (the advert will remain accessible until the positions are filled).